prashanthyv/key-vault-node-getting-started/README.md

    keyVaultClient.setSecret(vaultUri, secretName, secretValue, secretOptions).then( /*  ... */ );
    ```

-c. get all keys from the vault.
+c. getting all keys from the vault.

    ```
    keyVaultClient.getKeys(vaultUri).then( /*  ... */ );
    ```

-d. get all secrets from the vault.
+d. getting all secrets from the vault.

    ```
    keyVaultClient.getSecrets(vaultUri).then( /*  ... */ );